mota494/42_Born2BeRoot/README.md

 ```
 sudo (Superuser do) is a program used in UNIX systems that allows users to run commands
 as root.
-It can also be used to run commands as another users in the system
+It can also be used to run commands as other users in the system
 ```

 `su -`: change your login to a root user